List of Ancient Aliens episodes: Broadcast episodes

 List of episodes broadcast using the Ancient Aliens title card.
 Availability of episodes is different in each broadcast market and language.

 Season 1 (2009–10)

-The 2009 Ancient Aliens documentary was retitled "Chariots, Gods & Beyond" and packaged as the series pilot.
+The 2009 documentary Ancient Aliens, produced by Kevin Burns, was a “love letter” to Erich von Däniken’s 1970 documentary Chariots of the Gods?.
+The documentary was retitled "Chariots, Gods & Beyond", and packaged as the pilot episode of Season 1.
 All episodes, except the pilot, carry the Ancient Aliens: The Series title card.